 If you look carefully enough, you will see a medal on the front side of the building.
-The walls of a fortress in the middle of this medal represents Halep Fortress.
-As you can imagine, Mr. Hacar was from Halep and he included a symbol from his country on this building.
+The walls of a fortress in the middle of this medal represents Halep (Aleppo) Fortress.
+As you can imagine, Mr. Hacar was from Aleppo and he included a symbol from his country on this building.

 The base floor of the passage houses various shops such as silver, ornament, book, oil painting, frame and poster shops.
 Moreover, you can take a break and enjoy a nice meal on the same floor at Munhasir Restaurant.
 Additionally, the lower floor of Halep Passage serves as Beyoglu Movie Theater today.

 Hazzopulo Passage was built by a businessman of Greek origin named Kiryaki Hazzopulo in 1871 and it attracts attention with its front yard in the middle of the building.
 Hazzopulo Passage is a place with a lively atmosphere where you can see people having drinks and chatting at any time of the day.

 Highly valuable merchants of the non-Muslim community in the Ottoman Empire had businesses in this passage.
 One of the well-known figure, world-famous photographer Ara Guler’s father, ran a pharmacy shop in this passage too.

 There are 40 shops in Hazzopulo Passage where you can find perfumes, bags, ornaments, bookshops, and many more.
-The most important feature of the passage is that it connects Istiklal Avenue to Mesrutiyet Street.
+The most important feature of the passage is that it connects Istiklal Street to Mesrutiyet Street.